MicrosoftDocs/Viva/Viva/engage/overview-native-mode.md

 - **Hybrid Mode**.
 In this mode, users and groups might not be associated with their counterparts in Azure AD and Microsoft 365, and files might not be stored in SharePoint.
 The network might be in the process of meeting all requirements for Native Mode, but the admin hasn't committed the network to Native Mode.

+> [!NOTE]
+> Non-Native and Hybrid modes are being deprecated in 2023.

-When you align your Viva Engage network in Native Mode, the [Native Mode Alignment Tool](./native-mode-step-by-step-guide.md) automates the process and guides you through the steps to get there.
+When you align your network in Native Mode, the [Native Mode Alignment Tool](./native-mode-step-by-step-guide.md) automates the process and guides you through the steps to get there.
 The Native Mode Alignment Tool prepares your network for Native Mode by:

 - Restricting what can happen in your network to only things that can be associated with Microsoft 365 and Azure Active Directory